 Food & Beverage

-Let’s dive into our favourite liquor, brandy, and get straight into this list of the The Best Brandy Brands.
+Let’s dive into our favorite liquor, band randy, and get straight into this list of the Best Brandy Brands.
 Whether it’s the best brandy in India or its heartland, France, that you’re looking for, this list will certainly have something for everyone.

 10. Remy Martin Cognac

-Remy Martin is one of the most prominent cognac houses in France, and a well-known name in the world of brandy.
-Despite being from France, this brandy has been produced by American company Pernod Ricard since 2001.
+Remy Martin is one of the most prominent cognac houses in France and a well-known name in the world of brandy.
+Although it is from France, this brandy has been produced by the American company Pernod Ricard since 2001.

-Remy Martin’s flagship product is called Rémy Martin Louis XIII, which carries with it an expensive price tag that matches its luxury taste profile perfectly – around $2,000 per bottle.
+Remy Martin’s flagship product is Rémy Martin Louis XIII, which has an expensive price tag that perfectly matches its luxury taste profile—around $2,000 per bottle.
 You can also find a variety of other Remy Martin brandies in liquor stores, including Rémy Martin VSOP and XO.

 9. Hennessy Cognac

-Hennessy also produces an entire line of different cognacs and special releases such as their Extra Old Reserve Cognac or Antique Collection Cognacs which come with extra fancy names for those looking for something more unique than your average cognac.
+Hennessy also produces an entire line of different cognacs and special releases such as their Extra Old Reserve Cognac or Antique Collection Cognacs which come with extra fancy names for those looking for something more unique than your average and the best affordable cognac.
 For instance, you can buy bottles from the “Cigar Selection” line that are specially made to be paired with cigars – how thoughtful.

 8. Martell Cognac